 The mature fruits develop and are visible from late July through October.

-The time of year you would expect to find Wright's Panic Grass fruiting in New York.
+The time of year you would expect to find Wright's Rosette Grass fruiting in New York.

 Dichanthelium wrightianum (Scribn.)
 Freckmann